Do Chinese models speak Chinese languages?: Results

 We show instruction-tuned models' IP scores averaging across 997 translated sentences on a selection of languages (Figure \ref{fig:floresp_ip_boxplot_few_chat_models}). \texttt{Gemma2} and \texttt{Qwen2.5} have the highest average IPs in most languages.
-In Simplified Mandarin, all Chinese models have higher IP than Western models.
+In Simplified Mandarin, all Chinese-developed models have higher IP than their Western counterparts.
 See Appendix Figure \ref{fig:floresp_ip_boxplot_full} for the full model-language results.

-The IP distribution of Chinese and Western models on all 18 languages is shown in Figure \ref{fig:floresp_ip_whisker_full}.
+The IP distribution of Chinese- and Western-developed models on all 18 languages is shown in Figure \ref{fig:floresp_ip_whisker_full}.
 We exclude \texttt{DeepSeek-R1-Llama} from this figure as it is a US model (Llama) fine-tuned by a Chinese organization (Deepseek).
-We observe that Chinese LLMs, both base and instruction-tuned, have significantly higher IPs than Western models in Mandarin Chinese.
+We observe that Chinese LLMs, both base and instruction-tuned, have significantly higher IPs than Western-developed models in Mandarin Chinese.
 In Cantonese as well, Chinese LLMs have higher IPs and lower variance.
-Chinese instruction-tuned models have lower IP variability in Japanese, Korean, Vietnamese, and Malay than base models and Western instruction-tuned models have higher IPs in European language.
-Despite, these performance differences, when it comes to Chinese minority languages, both Chinese and Western LLMs have low IP and similar variance.
-See Appendix Figure \ref{fig:floresp_instruction-tuned-effect} to see full results on of instruction-tuned models.
+Chinese instruction-tuned models have lower IP variability in Japanese, Korean, Vietnamese, and Malay than base models and Western-developed instruction-tuned models have higher IPs in European language.
+Despite these performance differences, when it comes to Chinese minority languages, both Chinese-developed and Western-developed LLMs have low IP and similar variance.
+See Appendix Figure \ref{fig:floresp_instruction-tuned-effect} for full results of instruction-tuned models.

-In fact, taking the models' performance distribution across all languages, Western and Chinese models show a high correlation.
-The Pearson correlation of average IP for Chinese and Western model groups is $0.925$ for instruction-tuned models (Figure \ref{fig:floresp_ip_scatter_chat}), and $0.929$ for base models (Appendix Figure \ref{fig:floresp_ip_scatter_base}).
+We find high correlations between Chinese and Western-developed models' average IP across languages.
+We assess the correlation through commonly-used statistical measures for correlation: Pearson and Spearman correlations.
+We also report the slope of the least-squares linear regression line.
+For instruction-tuned models, the Pearson correlation is $0.925$, the Spearman correlation is $0.868$, and the slope of the least-squares regression line is $0.899$ (Figure \ref{fig:floresp_ip_scatter_chat}).
+For the base models, the Pearson correlation is $0.929$, Spearman is $0.889$, and slope is $0.968$ (Appendix Figure \ref{fig:floresp_ip_scatter_base}).
+All slopes are close to $y=x$, and all correlations are statistically significant ($p<10^{-7}$).